-The present review was based upon the available literature to date, which consists predominantly of case reports and small case series, all graded by low quality evidence.
-Tables 1 and 2 contain a partial list of case reports,^{4,9-31} corresponding only to the description of single cases with detailed information.
+The present review was based on the available literature to date, which consists predominantly of case reports and small case series, all graded as having low-quality evidence.
+Tables 1 and 2 contain a partial list of case reports,^{4,9-31} corresponding only to the descriptions of single cases with detailed information.
 Such reports refer to patients with laboratory-confirmed COVID-19.
-In only one case,13 although multiple nucleic acid tests were negative, the infection was diagnosed on the basis of both chest computerized tomography (CT) scan findings and close contact with COVID-19 patients.
-Case series with more than three patients are not contained in these Tables and are described in depth throughout the text.
-The only report with higher quality evidence is that by Galván Casas et al. on a large cohort of patients,32 which allowed the authors to stratify COVID-19-related skin manifestations in five categories.
+In only one case,13 although multiple nucleic acid tests were negative, the infection was diagnosed on the basis of both chest computerized tomography (CT) scan findings and close contact with people with COVID-19.
+Case series with more than three patients are not contained in these tables and are described in depth throughout the text.
+The only report with higher-quality evidence is that by Galván Casas et al. on a large cohort of patients,32 which allowed the authors to stratify COVID-19-related skin manifestations into five categories.
 Overall, the case reports suggest that skin lesions developed more often after the onset of COVID-19 symptoms, with a variable latency period.
 A simultaneous onset was sometimes noted, especially for fever.
-More rarely skin lesions occurred in the prodromal phase, shortly before the appearance of typical COVID-19 symptoms.^{9,27} Reports concerning asymptomatic subjects also exist.
+More rarely, skin lesions occurred in the prodromal phase, shortly before the appearance of typical COVID-19 symptoms.^{9,27} Reports concerning asymptomatic patients also exist.
 Different clinical patterns were described.